 Professionalism concerns, as well as accolades, will also be referred to the MSUCOM Spartan Committee Clearinghouse for resolution, per MSUCOM's Common Ground Framework for Professional Conduct.

 CORRECTIVE ACTION

-If a student does not successfully complete the rotation requirements of the course, the student will receive an ET grade and be permitted to go through a 'corrective action' process.
+If a student does not successfully complete the rotation requirements of the course, the student will receive an NGR (No Grade Reported) and be permitted to go through a 'corrective action' process.